AugurProject/augur-core/README.md

 ### To do:
 - min/max fxp? & 1,2 or 2^64 and 2*2^64 - should probably support fxp
 - make sure no rounding errors @ Chris
+- need to support categorical outcomes in consensus --- dunno if we do atm

 ### Bugs:
 - what if a scalar has a .5 actual value outcome